 Private-equity backed Atlantic Nickel hires banks to explore options - sources

-Its sale process with Citi and Standard Chartered is the most advanced, with potential buyers currently working on first-round bids, the sources added.
+Its sale process with Citi and Standard Chartered is the most advanced, with potential buyers currently working on first-round bids, according to the sources.

-The company's meetings with Canadian banks RBC Capital Markets and Bank of Montreal (BOM) focused on exploring a listing, possibly in Toronto, while Goldman Sachs is working on the option of going public by merging with a special-purpose acquisition company (SPAC), the sources also said.
+The company's meetings with Canadian banks RBC Capital Markets and Bank of Montreal (BOM) focused on exploring a listing, possibly in Toronto, while Goldman Sachs is working on the option of going public by merging with a special-purpose acquisition company (SPAC), according to the sources.

-"That is the nature of our business...
+Paulo Castellari, CEO of Atlantic Nickel and Appian Capital Brazil, declined to comment on the process, adding "that is the nature of our business...
 It will be sold at some point.
 Our focus here in Brazil is to make it work.
-Obviously it is a good time (to divest)," said CEO of Atlantic Nickel and Appian Capital Brazil Paulo Castellari, declining to comment on the hiring of the banks.
+Obviously it is a good time (to divest)."

 Citi, GS and Standard Chartered declined to comment.
 BMO and RBC were not immediately available for comment.